jspoh/bouncy_ball/README.md

 ball that bounces, controlled with arrow keys

 First program I created with the use of classes.
-Credits to github.ldinghan for helping me lol i was so confused about how classes work.
+Credits to github.com/ldinghan for helping me lol i was so confused about how classes work.

 This was kind of confusing to make at first because of my poor knowledge of classes but it became clearer as I was finishing it.